 The papers must be sent in word format (doc), and they must be written in Times New Roman font (size: 12), with a distance between paragraphs of 1.5.
 Concerning the page’s frames: 1,18″ sup. and inf., and finally, 0,98″ to the left and right sides.

 The papers and essays must show an abstract of no more than fifteen lines and no more than three key words.
-In addition, it should be included a bibliography at the end in which can be inserted those references cited more than one time in the previous paper or essay.
+In addition, it should be included a bibliography at the end of them in which can be inserted those references cited more than one time in the previous paper or essay.

 The papers must display a critical apparatus; the essays on the other hand are not constricted by strong academic requirements.